joshhdawes/joshhdawes.github.io/index.md

 ### Research Areas of Interest

 Most of my work in research focused on using temporal logics (ones I had designed) as specification languages that software engineers could use easily.

-I also did a lot of work on instrumenting source code based on specifications, and then monitoring executions of that source code to check for satisfaction of specifications.
+I did a lot of work on instrumenting source code based on specifications, and then monitoring executions of that source code to check for satisfaction of specifications.

 I also did a lot of work on analysing the results of program execution monitoring, including explaining why an execution did or did not satisfy a specification.